f3bolarinwa/MLOps-project---Operationalizing_ML_on_AWS/README.md

 ## Security and Integrity

-The security of my AWS project workspace is ensured by only attaching essential permissions/policies to IAM roles, in every case "FullAccess" permission is thoughtfully considered before attching.
+The security and intergrity of my AWS project workspace is ensured by deploying to a private VPC (with configure security group and NACL) and only attaching essential permissions/policies to IAM roles, in every case "FullAccess" permission is thoughtfully considered before attaching.
 My IAM dashboard was thoroughly examined to clear out obsolete roles.

 ![Alt text](<IAM Dashboard-1.png>)